bowman2001/perplexdoc/content/doc/basic/image/index.md

 series: [images]
 ---

-With **Perplex**, Markdown images should always be embedded in a text block.
-Self-contained images are the domain of the {$figure} shortcode.
+Perplex handles all Markdown images by default as floats inside a text block.
+Self-contained separate images are the domain of the {$figure} shortcode.
+But there is a fallback for the widespread self-contained use of Markdown images.
 {.p-first} <!--more-->

 ## Syntax

-Embedding an image is syntactically very similar to placing a [link]({{< relref "doc/basic/link" >}}).
-The key difference: The image element begins with an exclamation mark`!`.
+Embedding an image is syntactically similar to placing a [link]({{< relref "doc/basic/link" >}}).
+The sole difference: The image element begins with an exclamation mark`!`.

 ### Short inline notation